kh4rit/kharit.blog/_posts/support/2022-04-15-how-to-solve-bugs-part-1.md

 A framework for resolving issues you might encounter in a production environment.
 It should allow you to solve most of the bugs in a system or application.
-This is Part 1 of the series.
+This is the Part 1.

 ## Step 1.
 Listen to users